-Step 2: Learn some phrases and memorize them
+Step 2: Learn some phrases and memorise them

-If you are a complete beginner and have no previous knowledge of Arabic, then memorizing some basic phrases used in daily life will help you start a real conversation in Arabic and will be a great aid in your next steps to learn Arabic.
+If you are a complete beginner and have no previous knowledge of Arabic, then memorising some basic phrases used in daily life will help you start a real conversation in Arabic and will be a great aid in your next steps to learning Arabic.

 Step 3: Learn the Arabic Alphabet

-The Arabic alphabet is entirely new and unique, and its pronunciation seems to be a bit hard for the non-native Arabic speakers, however, your level at Arabic will be at higher levels when you learn how to pronounce the Arabic word correctly without the need to use materials with transliterations.
+The Arabic alphabet is entirely new and unique, and its pronunciation seems to be a bit hard for non-native Arabic speakers, however, your level of Arabic will be at higher levels when you learn how to pronounce the Arabic word correctly without the need to use materials with transliterations.

 Step 4: Be familiar with the language